donnyLearn/odin-library/README.md

 Lesson learned:
 - what js class is
-  o prototype is cheaper
+  - prototype is cheaper
 - make hidden template html
-  o use querySelector
+  - use querySelector
 - make pop-up form
 - add a function to buttons targeting specific item by using e